RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 ## Binary vs Source updates

 ### Binary
 Updating from binary gets the pre-compiled version of the package(s).
 It is fast, and will typically be a known-good version.
 Binaries are typically updated every RetroPie release.
-It is the suggested method unless you have a specific reason for needing the latest bleeding-edge version. **Note:** Binary versions are not available for all platforms/packages.
+It is the recommended method to install/update unless you have a specific reason for needing the latest bleeding-edge version.

+**Note:** Binary versions are not available for all platforms/packages.

 ### Source
 Updating from source downloads the latest source code, and builds the binary directly on your system.
 This takes much longer - hours, even days, depending on the system and package(s).
 It is suggested only if you require a specific fix that is not available as a binary.